10 Collagen-Rich Foods for Your Skin

 Chicken

 Did you know that a number of collagen supplements are derived from chicken?
 That’s because chicken is actually full of collagen thanks to poultry’s copious amounts of connective tissue, making it a rich source of dietary collagen.
+It provides structure, hydration, and elasticity, helping to maintain a youthful appearance.

 Bone Broth

 Bone broth has taken the health world by storm.
-Made of bones and connective tissue, bone broth also contains magnesium, phosphorus, calcium, glucosamine, chondroitin, and many other nutrients
+Made from bones and connective tissue, it's a powerhouse of nutrients including magnesium, phosphorus, calcium, glucosamine, chondroitin, and more.

 Fish